davenverse/shellfish/docs/introduction/index.md

 val suspendingHello = IO(println("Hello newbies!"))
 ```

-In order to actually run the computation you have two options, the first one (and not recommended) is to call the `unsafeRunSync()` function at the very end of the program:
+To actually run the computation, you have two options, the first one (and not recommended) is to call the `unsafeRunSync()` function at the very end of the program:

 ```scala mdoc
 import cats.effect.unsafe.implicits.global // Imports the runtime that executes the IO monad